Music Authority may collect a share of sales or other compensation from the links on this page.

 Depending on the activity you’re doing while using the headphones, this form factor may come in handy, or get in the way.

-Classic over the ear style headphones are often too big and bulky to be used for everyday activities outside of your home.
+Classic over the ear style headphones is often too big and bulky to be used for everyday activities outside of your home.

 That’s why, in this article, we’ve decided to focus on the more practical and convenient form factor, the in-ear earbuds.